-Quantitive data from sources like can do a great job of telling you what is happening on your website but won’t show why it's happening.
+Quantitive data from sources like Google Analytics can do a great job of telling you what is happening on your website but won’t show why it's happening.
 That's where sessions come in; they can expose the more nuanced behavioral differences from one country to another and help you optimize for a global audience.

 Cultural norms and preferences are the driving force behind consumer behavior and vary based on regions and countries.
 For example, consumer preferences in the United States differ from what consumers expect in France.
 To adapt to France's taste preferences and social expectations, Mcdonald's carries macaron pastries.
 Adjusting menus and branding to align with cultural norms is a crucial globalization strategy.